andywenk/url-shortener/README.md

 Here is an example how to post the data via curl:

     ~ curl -v -s -X POST -F "url[target]=www.andy.de" -F "url[source]=harry" https://www.krx.pw/create 1> /dev/null

+## DNS fuckup

+The domain krx.pw is registered at Godaddy.
+I started to use Godaddy but I completely failed.